Telugu theatre: Parishat Natakam

-Parishat is a traditional Theatre event conducted annually at different places in Andhra Pradesh.
+Parishat is a traditional theatre event conducted annually at different places in Andhra Pradesh.
 It spans about three to four days having a competition of plays for the Parishatnatakam groups spread across the state.
 The present baseline study reveals that fifty one Parishats were conducted in Andhra Pradesh during the year 2011 and out of them, 41 Parishats have been conducted in coastal region of Andhra Pradesh.
 Though only 10 Parishats are situated in the other parts of Andhra Pradesh.

 Gadya Natakam

 After staging the play vyvahara Dharma Bhodhini of veereselingam in 1890, the scenario of Telugu theatre has changed.
-Most of the writers have been started writings on the socio economical problems raised in the society.
-They have also written political satires.
+Most of the writers have started writings on the socio-economic problems raised in society.
+They have also written political satire.
 The comedy play like 'Chintamani" is an all-time favorite of Andhra people.

 The other most important feature in the Telugu theatre is "Parishid Play".
 These Parishid plays have taken place for the improvements in Telugu theatre and lead to a realistic movement rather than the normal epic stories happened before that time.
 The parishid also established a realistic movement of Telugu theatre.
 As against the existing tradition of musical plays i.e. padya natakam, it pleaded for socially relevant theatre.
 To achieve this, it held annual competitions regarded as a touch stone of artistic excellence, insisting that only social or one-act drama within the previous five years was eligible to participate and that women should enact female roles.
 The time factor of 1hr is also another important factor in these parishid plays.